 The disinfection sensor should be placed as close to the controller as possible, to a maximum distance of 100 feet (30 m) from the controller.
 A junction box and shielded cable are available to extend the standard 20 foot (6 m) length.
 The sensor should be mounted such that the measuring surfaces will always stay wet.
 If the membrane dries out, it will respond slowly to changing disinfectant values for 24 hours, and if dried out repeatedly, will fail prematurely.
 The flow cell should be placed on the discharge side of a circulation pump or downhill from a gravity feed.
-Flow into the cell must come from the bottom side that has the 3/4" x 1/4" NPT reducing bushing installed.
+Flow into the cell must come from the bottom side that has the $\frac{3}{4}$ " x $\frac{1}{4}$ " NPT reducing bushing installed.
 The reducing bushing provides the flow velocity required for accurate readings and must not be removed!
 A "U" trap should be installed so that if the flow stops, the sensor is still immersed in the water.
-The outlet of the flow cell must be plumbed to open atmosphere unless the system pressure is at or below 1 atmosphere.
-If the flow through the line cannot be stopped to allow for cleaning and calibration of the sensor, then it should be placed in a by-pass line with isolation valves to allow for sensor removal.
+The outlet of the flow through the line cannot be stopped to allow for cleaning and calibration of the sensor, then it should be placed in a by-pass line with isolation valves to allow for sensor removal.
 Install the sensor vertically, with the measuring surface pointing down, at least 5 degrees above horizontal.
 Flow rate regulation must be done upstream from the sensor, because any flow restriction downstream can increase the pressure above atmospheric and damage the membrane cap!